5 Great Options for Laundry Room Flooring (and 3 Options to Skip)

 Cons: Grout grunge adds to cleaning effort; slippery

-Anywhere from $0.85 to $2.50 per square foot, according to ImproveNet, ceramic tile boasts the best starting price of any laundry room flooring.
+Anywhere from $2 to $15 per square foot, according to Home Advisor, ceramic tile boasts a good starting price for laundry room flooring.
 You can find it sold glazed or unglazed, individual blocks of varying shapes and sizes or in pre-laid mosaic tile sheets that forgo the need for individual tile setting.
 And these clay-based tiles can be further customized through the use of tinted grout between tiles.
-But you’ll need to scrub that grout clean with an abrasive agent like baking soda, as well as regularly dry sweep and wet mop the tile to keep it clean.
+But you’ll need to scrub the grout with an abrasive agent like baking soda, as well as regularly dry sweep and wet mop the tile to keep it clean.

 Otherwise, glazed ceramic tile offers strong moisture, chemical, and stain resistance over its 10- to 20-year lifespan, even when faced with standing water (a real possibility in combo laundry-and-mudrooms).
 Unglazed tile first needs to be sealed with a penetrating tile sealer to provide these protections.
 All ceramic tile is slipperier, colder, and noisier than other laundry room flooring options, so know that the whirring of the washer or dryer is more likely to reverberate on this type of flooring.
 Choosing certain heated and/or textured ceramic tile can create more warmth and traction underfoot.